 - 43.1 The Trust shall have a seal. - 43.2 The seal shall not be affixed except under the authority of the Board of Directors.

-43.3 A document purporting to be duly executed under the Trust's seal or to be signed on its behalf is to be received in evidence and, unless the contrary is proved, taken to be so executed or signed.
+Attestation by any two directors shall be deemed to constitute affixing the seal under the authority of the Board of Directors. - 43.3 A document purporting to be duly executed under the Trust's seal or to be signed on its behalf is to be received in evidence and, unless the contrary is proved, taken to be so executed or signed.